realpython/python-guide/docs/writing/logging.rst

 --------------------

-Notes for `configuring logging for a library`_ are in the `basic logging tutorial`_.
-Because the *user*, not the library, should dictate what happens when a logging event occurs, One admonition bears
+Notes for `configuring logging for a library`_ are in the `logging tutorial`_.
+Because the *user*, not the library, should dictate what happens when a logging event occurs, one admonition bears
 repeating:

 .. note::